Medical Device SBOMs: Best Practices, FAQs, and Examples

 Should we automate the generation of our SBOM? 🔗

-Yes, suggest that you automate the generation of your SBOM, especially if your software has more than a handful of dependencies.
+Yes, we suggest that you automate the generation of your SBOM, especially if your software has more than a handful of dependencies.
 For example, most software that’s built using a container solution such as Docker will have hundreds or thousands of components.
 Updating this by hand isn’t really feasible.

 Furthermore, FDA requires most manufacturers to provide periodic security updates to their software.
 Automating your SBOM generation will help you keep your SBOM up to date as you release.
 Your engineers will likely not want to generate an SBOM by hand.